aaronpeters/hillpsychiatry.nl/posts/nl-top-websites-certificates.md

 ---
 draft: true
-permalink: /blog/test/index.html
+permalink: /blog/state-of-ssl-tls-certificates-in-nl/index.html
-title: The Sorry State of HTTPS Performance in NL
+title: The Sorry State of SSL/TLS Certificates in NL
-description: The speed and reliability of many high-traffic/premium brand websites in NL suffers from their choice for the wrong type of SSL/TLS certiticate or server configuration.
+description: The speed and reliability of most high-traffic/premium brand websites in NL suffers from their choice for the wrong type of SSL/TLS certiticate or server configuration.
-title0: The Sorry State of SSL/TLS Certificates in NL
+title0: The Sorry State of SSL/TLS Certificates in NL.
 title2: State of Web Performance in NL - Certificates
 description1: Many high-traffic/premium brand websites in NL deliver a suboptimal user experience because
 description2: Analysis of 500 high-traffic/premium brand websites in NL.
-How many suffer from a 'bad performance' certiticate?
+62% are serving an SSL/TLS certificate that hurts the user experience.
 summary: TODO
 twitterImage: "/static/img/s/"
 date: 2020-01-29